 In her first incarnation, Amanda Waller was a widow from the Chicago projects.
 Her eldest son and daughter were both killed on the streets, and her husband died while seeking revenge for his daughter's death.
 Determined to break the cycle of violence and poverty, she got her remaining three children through college and acquired her own political science degree.
 Soon after she began working in politics, becoming a congressional aid.
 During the course of her duties she uncovered files on the original Suicide Squadron, and began piecing together plans to create a new version of the team, which was ultimately approved and became the Suicide Squad.
 This version of the character had never been a soldier, though she was competent with firearms.

-The New 52 introduced the new, thinner, and younger Amanda Waller with her current origin and skills.
-At present much of Waller's personal history is unknown.
-Given that she appears to be significantly younger, it can be assumed she is no longer a widow and mother of five adult children from the Chicago ghetto, but this is unknown.
+The New 52 introduced the new, thinner, and younger Amanda Waller with her tentatively current origin and skills.
+During this time much of Waller's personal history was unknown.
+Given that she appeared to be significantly younger, it could be assumed she was no longer a widow and mother of five adult children from the Chicago ghetto, but this was unknown.

 Major Story Arcs